Turning Japanese

 Frederiksborg is an amazing castle.
 What we see today is in fact the third incarnation of the palace.
 In 1550 Frederick II acquired the estate in an exchange agreement, renamed it Frederiksborg and began constructing buildings.
 His first son Christian spent much of his youth here and came to love it.
 When he became King Christian IV in 1558 he immediately ordered the existing building torn down and rebuilt in a Renaissance style.
 The project took just ten years, an enormous accomplishment at the time.
 It is still the largest Renaissance palace in the world.

-Jacob Christian Jacobsen, the founder of Carlsberg Brewery, recognized the national significance of Frederiksborg and knew that the country alone could never afford to rebuild it.
+Reconstruction efforts were initially funded by public subscription, with substantial contributions from the king and state.
+Prominent philanthropist, Jacob Christian Jacobsen, the founder of Carlsberg Brewery, recognized the national significance of Frederiksborg and knew that the country alone could never afford to restore it.
 He embraced the project and using original plans and paintings from the period organized and funded the rebuilding of the entire structure.
 He also agreed to maintain and staff of the castle in perpetuity.
 The docents that greet and inform the millions of visitors all work for the Carlsberg Company.

 Christian IV